IgniteUI/igniteui-cli/packages/cli/templates/react/igr-ts-es6/projects/_base/files/README.md

 To get more help on the IgniteUI CLI go check out the [IgniteUI CLI Wiki](https://github.com/IgniteUI/igniteui-cli/wiki).

-Learn more about CRA features in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+Learn more about Vite features in the [Vite documentation](https://vitejs.dev/guide/).

 To learn React, check out the [React documentation](https://reactjs.org/).